Alumni & Giving

 Remain up-to-date on Lindner happenings, as well as student, alumni and donor achievements, by following our social media channels and listnening to our podcast, Bearcats Mean Business.

-Lindner alumni Josh Kramer and Cory Sims joined the Bearcats Mean Business podcast to discuss their pay-it-forward, authentic approaches to networking, how Lindner prepared them to lead meetings with ESPN personalities like Stephen A. Smith and clients twice their age, and much more.
+Lindner alumni Josh Kramer and Cory Sims joined the Bearcats Mean Business podcast to discuss their pay-it-forward, authentic approaches to networking, how Lindner prepared them to lead meetings with ESPN personalities and clients twice their age, and much more.

 An accounting major as an undergraduate, Kramer has worked his way up the ladder at ESPN to become an award-winning producer.
 He’s also an adjunct professor at University of Cincinnati College-Conservatory of Music (CCM).
 Sims, managing member, investment adviser representative at Sims Investment Management, LLC, originally wanted to be a college basketball coach.
 (He still has that dream!)